GregVial/gregvial.github.io/_posts/2016-11-10-How-much-worth-data-scientist.md

 There is no one who can tell you better... than a data scientist!
 That's probably what makes it the "sexiest job of the XXIst century" :)

-In this week 4 project we explored the data science job market in the US.
+In this project we explore the data science job market in the US.

 ### Approach